LettuceLeaf898/Meanest-GNOR-Boat-Code/readme.txt

 BATTERY: ***LAST THING TO PLUG ***
     ***READ CHUG FIRST
-    -ESC Red to Red and Black to Black
+    -ESC Yellow to Yellow to Battery

 ________________________________________________________